 The early 1900's saw a shift to industrial production of general and specialized papers and kept the economy strong, even through the great depression.
 Today, Menasha continues to be home to some of the world's largest corporations as well as innovative local companies including: Essity, Lakeside Book Company, IPG, Orbis (Menasha Corporation), Coveris, Sonoco, Affinity, Advanced Tool, McClone, and Faith Technologies.

 The 1980's saw expansion to the east with the City of Menasha crossing Oneida Street, eventually expanding all the way to Lake Park Road.

 Photographs courtesy of the Menasha Public Library.
-For more information on Menasha's history visit the Menasha Local History Collection in the UW-Digital Collection, the Mensaha Library local history collection, or the Menasha Historical Socity located at 640 Keyes Street.
+For more information on Menasha's history visit the Menasha Local History Collection in the UW-Digital Collection, the Menasha Library local history collection, or the Menasha Historical Society located at 640 Keyes Street.